aaaaarrp/ML-Project-Template/README.md

     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module.
         │
-        ├── exception.py   <- Custom exception file to get info about exception like which file, which line.
+        ├── exception.py   <- Custom exception file to get info about exceptions, │                     like which file, which line.
         │
         ├── logger.py      <- Custom logger to log basic info.
         │